JurajNyiri/PlexMeetsHomeAssistant/README.md

 Author is in no way affiliated with Kodi, Plex, Roku, Android TV, Google or any other companies mentioned above.

-Author does not guarantee functionality of this integration and is not responsible for any damage.
+Author does not guarantee functionality of this card and is not responsible for any damage.

 All product names, trademarks and registered trademarks in this repository, are property of their respective owners.